DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/npm_audit_7_plus.md

 ### File Types
 This parser expects a JSON file.
 Can only import NPM Audit files from NPM Audit v7 or newer.
-It aims to provide the same information as the none json formatted outpt.
+It aims to provide the same information as the non-JSON formatted output.

 Attempting to import a file from a version less than 7 of NPM Audit will raise an error message.